The world as we once knew it has completely flipped upside down.

 Yes, it's safe.
-So far, two vaccines have been authorized by the Food and Drug Administration (FDA) External Site for emergency use.
+So far, three vaccines have been authorized by the Food and Drug Administration (FDA) External Site for emergency use.
 All vaccines go through numerous clinical trials to evaluate their safety and effectiveness.
 Both COVID-19 vaccines are currently only authorized by the FDA for emergency use.
 The FDA has a lengthy approval process, meaning neither of the COVID-19 vaccines are currently approved by the FDA — they are operating under Emergency Use Authorization (EUA).

 Once a vaccine is approved for use by the FDA, continued vaccine safety monitoring systems watch for possible side effects.
 After someone receives a COVID-19 vaccine, they will be monitored for any negative reactions.
 If a negative reaction occurs and it is determined that the reaction was due to the vaccination, experts review and then decide whether changes are needed in the vaccination recommendations.

 When is the vaccine available to my employees?

 At-risk populations (like those living in nursing homes or long-term care facilities), along with various health care personnel External Site, received the first doses of the COVID-19 vaccine.

 The federal government is distributing the vaccine to each state, and each state is in charge of developing its own plan for distribution.
 The distribution plan could be at various stages on any given day, based on the quantities received by the state.